digipres/publications/ipres/ipres-2009/papers/mixed-repository-of-durable-file-format-conversions.md

   The MIXED project is at its ending phase and this paper contains an overview of the results.
 creators:
-- van Horik, René
+- René van Horik
-- Roorda, Dirk
+- Dirk Roorda
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294015/download
 grand_parent: iPRES